Bryophyte: Features

-Habitat
+Distribution

 Bryophytes exist in a wide variety of habitats.
 They can be found growing in a range of temperatures (cold arctics and in hot deserts), elevations (sea-level to alpine), and moisture (dry deserts to wet rain forests).
 Bryophytes can grow where vascularized plants cannot because they do not depend on roots for uptake of nutrients from soil.
 Bryophytes can survive on rocks and bare soil.

 Life cycle

 Like all land plants (embryophytes), bryophytes have life cycles with alternation of generations.
-In each cycle, a haploid gametophyte, each of whose cells contains a fixed number of unpaired chromosomes, alternates with a diploid sporophyte, whose cell contain two sets of paired chromosomes.
+In each cycle, a haploid gametophyte, each of whose cells contains a fixed number of unpaired chromosomes, alternates with a diploid sporophyte, whose cells contain two sets of paired chromosomes.
 Gametophytes produce haploid sperm and eggs which fuse to form diploid zygotes that grow into sporophytes.
 Sporophytes produce haploid spores by meiosis, that grow into gametophytes.

 Bryophytes are gametophyte dominant, meaning that the more prominent, longer-lived plant is the haploid gametophyte.
 The diploid sporophytes appear only occasionally and remain attached to and nutritionally dependent on the gametophyte.
 In bryophytes, the sporophytes are always unbranched and produce a single sporangium (spore producing capsule), but each gametophyte can give rise to several sporophytes at once.